Ircam-RnD/bitalino-max/README.md

 ## notes

-now works with all versions of BITalino boards.
+should now work with all versions of BITalino boards.
 only Mac version is stable for the moment, windows version is still a work in progress.